melebrett/Whoop-App/README.md

+MSDS434 Analytics Application Engineering
+Final Project
+3/20/2023

-# Whoop App (434 Analytics Application Engineering Final Project)
+# Whoop App

 This project is a web application that displays recent Whoop data along with ML model predictions to use for inference about the impact of behaviors on sleep, recovery, strain.
 All services were hosted in a GCP project.